 The Simulation Argument

 Also called the simulation hypothesis, the argument here is simple: All reality is actually an artificial simulation, most likely one run by an advanced supercomputer.

 In just a few short decades, innovators have developed devices with the capacity to learn and mimic many basic characteristics of human intelligence.
-If computing power continues to increase along its existing trajectory, it’s possible future humans (or other intelligent life) could easily create a simulated reality.
+If computing power continues to increase along its existing trajectory, it’s possible future humans (or other intelligent life) could easily create a universe simulation.

 Support for Simulation Theory

 Several well-known scientists and pioneers have expressed their support for simulation theory.
 As noted by Scientific American, during the 2016 Isaac Asimov Memorial Debate, scientist Neil deGrasse Tyson said the odds of our universe as simulated reality were 50-50.
 He pointed to the large intelligence gap between chimpanzees and humans despite our 98 percent DNA overlap, arguing that a creature many times our intelligence could both exist and potentially run simulations.